Prisscillia/fresh-socks4/README.md

-# fresh-socks4
-A small shell script to automate the gathering of proxy servers.

 # Quick Warnings
 > This Jawn is slow, takes a full 1.8 minute sleep for the API to finish checking the IP addrs
 >